-That doesn't yet give us Representative Paul as an evil crackpot, but the reading of him as a libertarian is just plain wrong.
+That's bad, but supposed libertarianism doesn't quite give us Representative Paul as an evil crackpot.
+The thing is, it turns out that the reading of him as a libertarian is just plain wrong.
 Ron Paul will tell you that his devotion to sharply limited government comes of being a “strict constitutionalist”, and he frequently references Constitutional limits on Federal power.
 But this “strict” reading of the Constitution has a strange flavor.
 It contradicts constitutional scholarship and legal precedent, which upholds the constitutionality of the Civil Rights Act, Social Security, et cetera.
 He sees no separation of church and state in the Constitution.
 And he does want the government doing more in one area: stopping abortion, in service of which he has introduced a bill defining legal personhood as beginning at conception and has run a bizarre anti-choice propaganda television commercial for his campaign in which he alludes to his “faith.”
 What kind of “strict constitutionalist” and “libertarian” is that?

 Let's add some more ingredients.
 Representative Paul opposes the United Nations, because he's worried that it will produce a One World Government that will lead a atheist socialist revolution that will come take your guns.
 Ron Paul is a gold bug who wants to abolish both the Federal Reserve Bank and the Federal income tax, and return to the gold standard, a form of crackpot economics that should sound familiar.

 If you know to recognize them, the signs are clear that Ron Paul is, at best, a John Bircher, the school of crackpot American conservatism which called Dwight Eisenhower a communist agent and William F. Buckley purged from the Republican party for being too reactionary even for him.
-(Update: I have video of him addressing the John Birch Society as an honored guest a few years ago.)
+I have video of Representative Paul addressing the John Birch Society as an honored guest a few years ago.

 Which brings us to the evil crackpottery.
 James Kirchick at The New Republic has tracked down some of Ron Paul's old newsletters.